sotcsa/super-simple-stocks/README.md

 * Java 1.7

 ## How to run?
-Run following JUnit test with Eclipse: com.test.supersimplestocks.Main.
+Run following JUnit test with Eclipse: com.jpmorgan.supersimplestocks.Main.

 It starts a Trading Simulator in separate thread, which records random trades in every 100 milliseconds.
 After one second the Main process calculates and displays stocks values.